 - 1.)
 Turn power off to the spa. - 2.)
 Remove any large or floating debris from the filter area. - 3.)
-Remove the filter.
-Filter should be periodically rinsed and soaked in a cartridge cleaner.
-Follow cartridge cleaner instructions.
+Remove the gray top assembly by gently lifting up while rotating.
+This will release the top.
+(See figure 1).
+Lift up and remove the screen assembly (see figure 2).
+This will allow access to the filter cartridge.
+The filter cartridge can be lifted straight up and removed for replacement or cleaning.